ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab05.md

 # Creative challenges

 Now it's time to create your own effects!!
 These challenges are not required, but highly encouraged.
-You can do them individually, as a pair, or with another partner if you wish (in which case, just select one of your repos and put in a header comment specifying who worked together on this).
+You can do them individually, as a pair, or with another partner if you wish (in which case, just select one of your repos and put in a header comment specifying who worked on this).

 Create a new python file and be creative.
 Please be sure to include a comment or note to the tutors explaining what you did.
 There is literally no end to this assignment.
 Below you find some examples of what you can do (all of this was created with Python code, not Photoshop :-) Ask the mentors about using a green screen; we have one available for you and you can try out green screen substitution.
 For this, you need to identify all pixels that correspond to a range of green and then replace them with pixels from another image.
 Have fun!